-Infectious diseases and epidemics especially water-borne diseases such as cholera and diarrhoea, Respiratory Tract Infections (RTI), dengue, malaria and skin diseases which are endemic in the area have been identified as problems in the district.
-Likewise, the threat of the H5N1 virus, also known as "Bird Flu", affecting poultry farms in Mansehra or Abbottabad can easily spread to Battagram.
-These can easily infect poultry in Battagram and badly effect the food and livelihood of the people.
+Infectious diseases and epidemics especially water-borne diseases such as cholera and diarrhoea, respiratory tract infections (RTI), dengue, malaria and skin diseases which are endemic in the area have also been identified as priority problems of the district.
+Likewise, there is the threat of the H5N1 virus, also known as "Bird Flu", affecting poultry farms in Mansehra.
+Although there have been no case of H5N1 infection in Mansehra, mass culling of chicken was ordered in adjacent Abbottabad district last year because of H5N1 infection in one farm.
+Mansehra is known in the NWFP as one of the main poultry producing districts and several poultry farms operating in the district may be vulnerable to the H5N1 virus.